Neil Shaffer

-Neil Shaffer (born February 14, 1989 in Aliquippa, Pennsylvania) is a retired American soccer player.
-Shaffer currently plays for amateur Pittsburgh side Tartan Devils Oak Avalon.
+Neil Shaffer (born February 14, 1989) is an American retired soccer player.
+He plays for amateur Pittsburgh side Tartan Devils Oak Avalon.

 Career

 College and amateur

-Shaffer attended Beaver High School and played four years of college soccer at the Robert Morris University.
+Shaffer was born in Aliquippa, Pennsylvania.
+He attended Beaver High School and played four years of college soccer at the Robert Morris University.
 Following his senior season, Shaffer was named to the NSCAA Men's Division I All-North Atlantic Region Third Team and to the All-Northeast Conference Second Team.
 He finished his college career with 13 goals and nine assists for 35 career points.

 During his college years, Shaffer also played for Erie Admirals in the National Premier Soccer League.

 Professional

 Undrafted out of college, Shaffer turned professional in 2011 when he signed for the Pittsburgh Riverhounds of the USL Professional Division.
-He made his professional debut on May 21, 2011 in a game against F.C.
+He made his professional debut on May 21, 2011, in a game against F.C.
 New York.

 Kitsap Pumas

 In 2013 Shaffer scored 5 goals in 14 appearances for the USL PDL side.